It’s true. It hurts you a lot worse than it hurts them. Inside you’ll read why discipline is harder on you than your child.

 My son, even at 24-months-old, was a natural envelope pusher.

-He knows he’s not supposed to touch my phone so, instead, he’ll go stand by it and hover.
-He’ll put his hand over it, give a little laugh, then look me in the eyes and raise his eyebrows as if to ask, “Will you let me this time?”
+He knew he was not supposed to touch my phone so, instead, he’d go stand by it and hover.
+He’d put his hand over it, give a little laugh, then look me in the eyes and raise his eyebrows as if to ask, “Will you let me this time?”

 The truth of the matter is this…

 Disciplining our children is much harder for us than it is on them.

 And I’m not talking about spanking.
 I’m talking about disciplining.

 The term “discipline” comes from the Latin word “disciplinare” which means “to teach.“

 Start brainstorming rules to make your family life more peaceful, connected, and strong!